James-Bonaguro/James-Bonaguro/README.md

 And plenty of things I probably didn't need to... but learned a lot from anyway.

 I use AI as a tool.
+It doesn't have a brain.
 It can never replace human judgement, taste, or perspective.

 ## A Few Public Projects I've been Working On Recently